mad-cat-lon/nopfrog/README.md

 # Description
-nopfrog is a simple LD_PRELOAD rootkit for x86_64 Linux that uses the binary rewriting method outlined in [zpoline](https://github.com/yasukata/zpoline).
-Unlike most other LD_PRELOAD rootkits that aim to hook the glibc syscall wrappers, nopfrog can intercept and modify **raw syscalls** from both statically and dynamically linked programs.
+nopfrog is a simple LD_PRELOAD rootkti for x64 Linux that uses the binary rewriting method outlined in [zpoline](https://github.com/yasukata/zpoline) to exhaustively hook syscalls.
+Unlike most LD_PRELOAD rootkits that hook the glibc syscall wrappers and hope for the best, nopfrog can intercept and modify all raw syscalls from both statically and dynamically linked programs, without `ptrace`, changing the target's source, recompiling the kernel or inserting an LKM.

 **WORK IN PROGRESS!**